-- cycling, making a healthier, happier and more resilient North Somerset. - A lower carbon transport network with lower fossil fuel and car dependency, reduced carbon emissions and improved air quality across North Somerset, especially around schools and shopping areas.
+- A lower carbon transport network with lower fossil fuel and car dependency, reduced carbon emissions and improved air quality across North Somerset, especially around schools and shopping areas.
 Transport is playing a central role in contributing towards carbon neutrality by 2030 to help tackle the climate emergency. - A stronger local economy, supported by improved access to work, services and businesses, as part of our green recovery from the COVID-19 pandemic.
-Income from tourism is higher, supported by attractive active travel facilities and the reduced dominance of cars in central spaces. - Council spending priorities will be more focussed towards delivering identified active travel improvements and funding opportunities are maximised. - An enabling planning system that ensures development is active travel focused.
-Other local policies ensure that new developments are active travel neighbourhoods from the outset and support the rapid growth in retrofitting our transport network to prioritise active travel.
+Income from tourism is higher, supported by attractive active travel facilities and the reduced dominance of cars in central spaces. - Council spending priorities will be more focussed towards delivering identified active travel improvements and funding opportunities are maximised. - An active travel focused planning system that ensures development is active travel focused, and minimises the need for car travel.
+Other local policies will ensure that new developments are active travel neighbourhoods from the outset and support the rapid growth in retrofitting our transport network to prioritise active travel.